pkuehne/peterkuehne.com/content/posts/february-painting-update.md

 {{< figure src="/february-update.jpg" title="More screaming barbarians!" >}}

 Lots more progress in February and if anything I've managed to increase my pace!
-At this point all the miniatures from the A Song of Ice and Fire Kickstarter have been [painted], at least all the ones in this Challenge!
+At this point all the miniatures from the [A Song of Ice and Fire][painted] Kickstarter have been painted[^challenge].

 Far more impressive though is the fact that that I have already managed to paint a whooping 50 Britons so far.
 With the ten I managed to complete at the tail end of January, I'm now 75% through the Britons.
 Only twenty more remain for March, alongside Anna & Elsa from Frozen and 9 ships.